TylerLeung/TuulerBot/README.md

 ## Roadmap
 - [X] Add NBA Support
 - [ ] Add War/Higher Or Lower To Casino Games
+- [ ] Add commands to help moderation
+- [ ] Add help command to detail commands and usages
 - [ ] Add buttons to view and interact easier with bot
 - [ ] Add Changelog
 - [ ] Add support for other sports